JakeSteam/blog-fiction/_drafts/shared.md

 * **Y**: Of a dream?
 * **B**: Yeah, like a freeze-frame or a Polaroid picture.
 It's a bit of a weird one.
 You know hundreds and thousands?
 Those little colourful things for cakes and things?
 * **Y**: Sure, sugar strands.
 * **B**: Exactly, little sugary things.
-So I saw a picture of a handful of those falling onto this giant tub of ice cream.
+So I saw a picture of a handful of those falling onto this giant tub of vanilla ice cream.
 Maybe I was just hungry or something, but when I say giant tub, I mean *giant*.
 The size of a swimming pool, and all of it had hundreds and thousands falling onto it.
 * **Y**: And it was just a single image, nothing happened?
 * **B**: Yup.
 * **Y**: Alright, that's helpful thanks.
 Anything else you wanted to add?